opendroid-project/docs/wiki/Crave_Devspace.md

 (replacing `Drive:\path\to\crave\folder\` with the full or relative path to your crave folder)

+Tip: If you use powershell and crave is not recognised but crave.exe exists in your current folder, you can use `./crave.exe` instead of `crave` to launch Devspace CLI.
+After that, go back to using `crave` when you enter Devspace CLI since it's a ubuntu environment with crave set up correctly.

 #### *Linux*

 - If you're on linux, run this command to download crave binary